Do I Qualify?

 Health Benefits of Full-Spectrum CBD

 Meanwhile, another study from Communications Medicine touts “clinical and cognitive improvement following full-spectrum, high-cannabidiol treatment for anxiety.”
-The search for effective anxiety treatment is vital because so many anti-anxiety medications have unwanted side effects or can lead to addiction.
+The search for effective anxiety treatment is vital because so many anti-anxiety medications have unwanted side effects or can lead to substance abuse, also called addiction.

 It also seems that CBD even has the potential to help manage addiction, an incredibly exciting development in the field of harm reduction.
-Using CBD to help withdrawals and cravings instead of pharmaceuticals gives patients the option to go a natural route with fewer side effects.
+Using CBD to help withdrawals and cravings, instead of pharmaceuticals, gives patients the option to go a natural route with less side effects.

 Why You Should Get Your Medical Marijuana Card